 - Medical records and test results relating to your disability

 - Your most-recent W-2 (or tax return, if you are self-employed)

-If you are not sure where to find some of this information, our knowledgeable Twin Falls social security disability lawyers can assist you, and we can even communicate with your health care providers on your behalf.
+If you are not sure where to find some of this information, our knowledgeable Twin Falls social security disability lawyer can assist you, and we can even communicate with your health care providers on your behalf.

-Get Started with a Free, No-Obligation Consultation
+Get Started with a Free, No-Obligation Consultation With Our Attorneys

 If you believe that you are entitled to disability benefits, or if you are not sure and would like to find out, please contact us to arrange your free, no-obligation consultation.
 To speak with one of our experienced Twin Falls Social Security disability lawyers in confidence, call (208)522-5200 or request an appointment online now.